 Now, similar to diet; not all forms of exercise are recommended in PCOS.
 Even though it is such as important way to heal PCOS.

-Exercise for PCOS, if done wrongly can lead to even more imbalances.
-And for some women, it is perhaps the reason of their PCOS symptoms.
+Exercise for PCOS, if done wrongly can lead to even more hormone imbalances.
+And for some women, it is perhaps THE reason for their PCOS symptoms.

 So, let’s look into the how and why of exercise for Polycystic Ovarian Syndrome.
 What’s the best exercise for PCOS.
 How long, and how may times should you workout.
 And do you need a special plan or membership?